Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

-A study looking at a new advice and information system to help people with cancer or recovering from cancer in their working lives (Scot-PAIS)
+A study looking at advice and information to help people with cancer or recovering from cancer in their working lives (Scot-PAIS)

 More about this trial

 People living with cancer or recovering from cancer often see returning to work as part of returning to normal life and getting better.
 Not being able to work can affect their self-esteem and cause money concerns.
 These can lead to feelings of stress and depression.